filotimo-project/atychia/README.md

 # Atychia

+This is a POC (proof of concept/piece of crap).

 https://build.opensuse.org/package/show/home:tduck:filotimolinux/filotimo-atychia

 A utility akin to Ctrl-Alt-Delete on Windows that allows a user to recover from a broken session, rather than being forced to a TTY.